particle-iot/docs/src/content/reference/device-os/wifi-setup-options.md

 It's also possible to specify a mobile secret in device firmware.
 This could be used to set all of your product devices to be the same mobile secret.
 This is not recommended for security reasons, but in some applications it may be desireable to trade the additional security for the simplicity of not having to scan the data matrix sticker from your mobile app.

+Even with a fixed mobile secret the connection is still encrypted, it's just that it uses an encryption key that is stored in the user firmware binary, so it theoretically could be extracted.

 ### Control requests

 Finally, the act of getting the list of Wi-Fi networks and configuring the Wi-Fi credentials is done using control requests.
 These are request and response binary packets that are encoded using protobufs.

-On Particle devices, control requests can be made of encrypted BLE, and also can be done over USB using the same control request format.
+On Particle devices, control requests can be made over encrypted BLE, and also can be done over USB using the same control request format.
 There are many control requests defined that include many features beyond Wi-Fi configuration.

 There is also an application-defined control request.
 This allows your application to implement a custom control request handler that accepts requests either from BLE or USB.
 This is handy if you need to configure things beyond the Particle-defined control requests.
 You define your own payload; we recommend using JSON for it as it's often easier to handle than protobufs.
 The Tracker uses this to allow control functions like enter shipping mode to be made by USB, BLE, or by Particle.function.